DannyTheSloth/FileLocker/README.md

 # How to use
 - Encrypting files:

-To encrypt a file, press the 'Open Folder' button, then drag and drop your file into the folder that opened.
-You can now close the folder.
-Fill in an encryption passwor under the 'Encryption Password' label, if the file is important, write your password down somewhere.
-Click on the file name that appears under the 'Files' label in the gray box, and hit encrypt, wait for a .encrypted extension to appear at the end of the file.
-Please note, removing this extension will not make the file of any use, it just means the program won't be able to read it correctly.
+To encrypt a file, drag the file you want to encrypt into the gray box labeled 'Files', then fill in a password of atleast 6 characters under the 'Encryption Password' field.
+Now click on the file that appeared in the gray box you dragged your file into and hit encrypt.
 - Decrypting files:

-To decrypt a file select the file, fill in the password you encrypted it with under the 'Encryption Password' label, and hit decrypt.
+To decrypt a file, click on the file, fill in the password you encrypted it with under the 'Encryption Password' field, and hit decrypt.
 - Deleting files:

 To delete a file from XLOCK, select the file and press the delete button.
 Always back your files up, kids.